 BEING LIKE OTHERS VS BEING DIFFERENT: Wearable technology and daily practices of consumers 50+ in Finland and Russia

-(accepted for publication in International Journal of Consumer Studies)
+(published in International Journal of Consumer Studies)

 Morozova Daria and Olga Gurova